HamishIsABoss/kraken/README.md

 This version of Kraken implements the core endpoints of the API, such as matches, players and samples and returns the data in a standard Clojure map.

-*Please note: this is my first non-exercise program in Clojure - chances are it is pretty bad...*

 # Installation

 Add the following dependecy to your `project.clj` file.